 It's important as you read the blog this week to remember anger is a God-given emotion.
 It's perfectly healthy to feel anger.
 However, it's how we express anger that can become inappropriate or unhealthy.
-Here are the next 2 tips in dealing with anger: Tip #2 - Get Help
+Here are two more tips to help when dealing with anger:

 If you find yourself running into the same anger problems, or you and your spouse going round and round with the same arguments, it might be time to get some help from a third party.

 Sometimes each of us comes to a point when we can't figure it out on our own.
 This does not mean we've failed - it means we need help.
 The objective, outside look from a third party can give us a fresh perspective on things we wouldn't have normally seen.